-The Randolph County School System does not discriminate on the basis of race, color, national origin. sex, disability, or age in its programs and activities, and provides equal access to the Boy Scouts and other designated youth groups.
-The following people have been designated to handle inquiries regarding the non-discrimination policies: Marty Trotter, Title IX Coordinator, and Edwina Ashworth, Section 504 Coordinator, 2222-C S. Fayetteville St. Asheboro, NC 27205 Phone 336-633-5000
+The Randolph County School System does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts, Girl Scouts, and other youth support groups as provided by law.
+The following person has been designated to handle inquiries regarding the non-discrimination policies: Edwina Ashworth, Title IX Coordinator and Section 504 Coordinator, 2222-C South Fayetteville St. Asheboro, NC 27205 Phone: 336-633-5000.